rudderlabs/rudderstack-docs/destinations/appcenter.md

 The above track call is directly passed on to App Center via its `trackEvent` api in both the RudderStack `Android` & `iOS` SDKs.
 {% endhint %}

-The event properties object should only contain the values of type `String` and `Number`- the other property types will be simply ignored, if sent.
+The `eventProperties` object should only contain the values of type `String` and `Number`- the other property types will be simply ignored, if sent.

-For example:
-If eventProperties is set as
+For example, if eventProperties is set as:

 ```javascript
 {